TacticalMetaphysics/LiSE/manual.rst

 not very useful to edit this, but you can, and ELiDE will show you the state of the world only partway through a turn if you wish.

+It's possible to view turns that haven't been simulated yet.
+This is deliberate, but it's not a good idea to do this in alpha 8, because ELiDE doesn't know how to make plans yet.

 Stat Editor
 -----------